PhysicsJake/PhysicsJake-Data-Graphics/reports/d1-temp.md

 Citation
 --------

 Tufte shows us that without the proper visual rhetoric, important points can be missed by the audience.
-This could result in uninformed decision making.(Edward [1997](#ref-Tufte:1997))
+This could result in uninformed decision making.(Edward, [1997](#ref-Tufte:1997))

 References
 ----------

-Edward, Turfte.
-1997. *Visual and statistical thinking: Displays of evidence for making decisions.* Chesire, CT: Graphics Press. <http://www.treesmapsandtheorems.com/>.
+Edward T (1997) *Visual and statistical thinking: Displays of evidence for making decisions.* Graphics Press, Chesire, CT <http://www.treesmapsandtheorems.com/>